M31-Capital/Investment_Theses/english/Arweave(AR).md

 The value of AR is derived from:

-1. Transaction fees paid on the network – for data storage, data retrieval.
+1. Transaction fees paid on the network for data storage & data retrieval
-2. Fees from Interactions with Permaweb applications.
+2. Fees from interactions with Permaweb applications
-3. Fees from AR token transfers.
+3. Fees from AR token transfers

-Total supply is 66,000,000 AR.
+Total Supply: 66,000,000 AR
 Genesis Block: 55,000,000 AR
-Block Rewards: 11,000,000 AR.
+Block Rewards: 11,000,000 AR

-Genesis Token distribution: 38.5 % sold.
+Genesis Token distribution: 38.5 % sold
-No clarity on the rest.
+No clarity on the rest

-Advisors - 2.9%: 1,595,000 AR
+Advisors (2.9%): 1,595,000 AR
-Project Team – 13% - 7,150,000 AR (5-year vest – 20% a year)
+Project Team (13%): 7,150,000 AR (5-year vest – 20% a year)
-Development Fund – 19.1% - 10,505,000 AR
+Development Fund (19.1%): 10,505,000 AR
-Future Project use: 26.5% - 14,575,000 AR.
+Future Project use (26.5%): 14,575,000 AR

-According to the blockexplorer – 9 addresses hold 22m AR. (nearly 50% of circulating supply)
+According to the blockexplorer, 9 addresses hold 22m AR (nearly 50% of circulating supply)

 ##Token Utility